DanOnCall/express-jwt-authz/README.md

 ## Usage

-Use this middleware together with [express-jwt](https://github.com/auth0/express-jwt) to first validate a JWT and then ensure it contains the necessary permissions (scopes) to access a specific endpoint.
+This middleware should be used after a JWT validation middleware like [express-jwt](https://github.com/auth0/express-jwt), which validates a token and makes its payload available on the request object.

+> The following examples use `express-jwt` and `jwks-rsa`.
+To run them, you will also need to install these packages:
+>
+> ```bash
+> npm install express-jwt jwks-rsa
+> ```

 > [!IMPORTANT]
 > `express-jwt` version `v6.0.0` and later place the decoded JWT payload on `req.auth` by default.
 This library (`express-jwt-authz`) now also defaults to looking for the payload at `req.auth`.
 If you are using `express-jwt < 6.0.0`, you must pass `{ customUserKey: 'user' }` as options to this middleware.